 The logo points the consumer to the larger company and organisation, and reminds them of the relationship they have with that organisation.
 Though common and vital to success, the logo is just one signifier of a business.
 Any prompt, be it smell or touch, has the ability to project a brand, reminding the consumer of the relationship between themselves and the organisation.
 This is what is referred to as Brand Artifact.
 Think of the aroma of brewing coffee Starbucks anyone?

 In an over-saturated and highly competitive marketplace, with thousands of businesses fighting for value propositions, everyone is desperately trying to make a significant mark.
 The businesses that win this fight are those who create shared value with their consumer not standing out by simply creating an elaborate logo.
 A logo needs to be connected to something so much bigger than itself, it needs to tie into the relationship.

 Think about it like this, McDonald’s made the golden arches, the golden arches didn’t make McDonald’s.

 So what is your brand identity?
-It is consistent, engaging artifacts and reminders of the relationship that an organisation has with the consumer.
+It is consistent, engaging artefacts and reminders of the relationship that an organisation has with the consumer.